RobertaGabor/RobertaGabor/README.md

 Im a Semi-Senior Programmer, I have worked on projects in:
   Arduino Software,
-  Javascript,
+  Javascript with CSS and HTML,
   C,
   C#,
   Typescript,
   Selenium,
   VBA,
   Python,
-  Automation Anywhere/ Power Automate,
+  Automation Anywhere and Power Automate,
   Power apps,
   Angular